 USAID is a global leader in the large-scale implementation of integrated treatment programs for NTDs, focusing on mass drug administration to target the control and/or elimination of the diseases.

 Latest NewsGo to Newsroom

-Learn more about the One Billion and Counting campaign highlighting the success of USAID’s NTD program as we support the delivery of the ONE BILLIONTH treatment in 2014.
+Learn more about the One Billion and Counting campaign highlighting the success of USAID’s NTD program.

 Uniting to Combat NTDs: 2020 Goals